 Generally, iOS users are younger people with a better educational background who are likely to spend more on anything, including apps.
 When you picture your target audience you should compare their image with the portrait described above.
 The degree of their matching will condition your choice of the operating system for your future app.
 Some high-profile IT outsourcers like Gravum can build a cross-platform app for you that will work seamlessly on devices utilizing both types of operational systems.

-Along with the human factor, there are some technical considerations that can help you make your mind about the operational system your app will be compatible with.
+Along with the human factor, there are some technical considerations that can help you make your mind about the operating system your app will be compatible with.

 If you are going to attempt creating an app yourself, you should realize that each platform uses different programming languages.
 Creating Android apps necessitates proficiency in Java and Kotlin while iOS builders should know the basics of Swift of Objective-C. The development tools used in either case differ as well.
 Android Jetpack, Firebase, and Android SDK are the platforms and kits instrumental for building an Android app.
 Having opted for IOS compatibility, you will employ iOS SDK, XCode, Swift Playgrounds, and TestFlight.